samuellario/samuellario/README.md

 # Hi there!

 I'm Samuel, a backend-focused DAM student based in Seville.
-I'm passionate about server-side systems, APIs, and data management and I learn by doing: building projects, breaking things, and figuring out why.
-Currently completing my second internship and actively looking to grow as a Backend Developer.
+I'm passionate about server-side systems, APIs, and data management — and I learn by doing: building projects, breaking things, and figuring out why.
+Two internships under my belt and actively looking to grow as a Backend Developer.

 These days I'm focused on:
 * **Backend Core:** Java, Python, PHP, Node.js (learning)